willardharris/balena-ads-b/README.md

 **ADS-B Flight Tracker running on balena with support for FlightAware, Flightradar24, Plane Finder, OpenSky Network, AirNav RadarBox, ADSB Exchange, and Wingbits.**

 Contribute to the flight tracking community!
-Feed your local ADS-B data from an [RTL-SDR](https://www.rtl-sdr.com/) USB dongle and a supported device (see below) running balenaOS to the tracking services [FlightAware](https://flightaware.com/), [Flightradar24](https://www.flightradar24.com/), [Plane Finder](https://planefinder.net/), [OpenSky Network](https://opensky-network.org/), [AirNav RadarBox](https://www.radarbox.com/), [ADSB Exchange](https://adsbexchange.com) and [Wingbits](https://wingbits.com).
+Feed your local ADS-B data from an [RTL-SDR](https://www.rtl-sdr.com/) USB dongle (or various other radio types) and a supported device (see below) running balenaOS to the tracking services [FlightAware](https://flightaware.com/), [Flightradar24](https://www.flightradar24.com/), [Plane Finder](https://planefinder.net/), [OpenSky Network](https://opensky-network.org/), [AirNav RadarBox](https://www.radarbox.com/), [ADSB Exchange](https://adsbexchange.com) and [Wingbits](https://wingbits.com).
 In return, you will receive complimentary premium accounts (or cryptocurrency tokens) worth several hundred dollars annually!

 # Stay in the loop